Leon Jeanne: Honours

-Personal life
+Legal issues

 In May 2015 Jeanne was sentenced to 30 months in prison for conspiring to supply cocaine, heroin and cannabis.

 He was part of a drug gang operating in Gloucester and surrounding cities and areas selling crack cocaine and heroin.
 He was responsible for the Cardiff side of the gangs business operation.
 Judge Ford told him: "You are a great disappointment to many people.
 You wasted your talent and turned from an honest, athletic man to a common criminal.
 You've been ruined by drugs.
 References show you have the capacity for reform."

 In June 2017, Jeanne and his 19-year-old son Tremaine were convicted after the latter had an armed fight with another man in Llanrumney the previous November.
 Jeanne admitted threats and received 180 hours of unpaid work, while his son received eight months in detention for affray and possession of an offensive weapon, concurrent with his three-year sentence for possessing crack cocaine with intent to supply.
 The third man received six months in prison for affray.

 In July 2019, Jeanne was convicted of dangerous driving after damaging another car while fleeing from the police at 100 miles per hour.
 He was given an eight-month prison sentence suspended for 18 months, and 12 weeks of curfew.
 In September, a warrant was issued for his arrest due to breaches of curfew.